fplaras/hacker-news-demo/README.md

 ## Getting Started
 1. Install Dotnetcore 5.0 https://dotnet.microsoft.com/download
+2. For IDE I used Visual Studio 2019 Community Edition but I think VS code might work aslo
-2. Start API
+3. Start API
-3. Verify localhost port numbers for the API and update the url on the client
+4. Verify localhost port numbers for the API and update the url on the client appsettings.json file
-4. Start both API and Client projects
+5. Start both API and Client projects

 ## Overview
 This project is developed in Dotnetcore 5.0.
 The solution contains in addition to service project a client and an API application.